 A study of the phonology of the English language, with in-class practice of the sounds, stress, intonation, and inflection of words, phrases, and sentences.
-This class emphasizes listening skills necessary for taking notes in mainstream classes.
-Emphasis is given to correct pronunciation and fluent speech.
-The class meets five times a week and three hours of lab are required.
+This class emphasizes listening skills necessary for taking notes and discussion techniques for participating in main-stream classes.
+Emphasis is given to fluent speech as well as pronunciation.
+The class meets five times a week and three hours of labare required.
 (Fall, Spring)